argoproj/argo-cd/docs/user-guide/kustomize.md

 * `images` is a list of Kustomize image overrides
 * `replicas` is a list of Kustomize replica overrides
 * `commonLabels` is a string map of additional labels
+* `labelWithoutSelector` is a boolean value which defines if the common label(s) should be applied to resource selectors and templates.
 * `forceCommonLabels` is a boolean value which defines if it's allowed to override existing labels
 * `commonAnnotations` is a string map of additional annotations
 * `namespace` is a Kubernetes resources namespace